bassam519/Loan-Approval-Prediction/README.md

 ---

 ## Setup and Usage
-To reproduce the analysis, you will need Python and the necessary libraries.
+To run this project locally, you will need Python and the necessary machine learning libraries.

 1.  **Clone the Repository:**
     ```bash